 It shall be the duty of the City Treasurer, to the extent possible; to match the investments with anticipated cash flow requirements.
 The prescribed method of the City of Fullerton shall be referred to as "layering" the investments.
 Monies not needed to cover immediate operating costs may be invested up to a five-year maturity.
-However, the average number of days to maturity of the total portfolio shall never exceed 720.
+The duration of the long-term portfolio(s) shall be managed in a range of +/- 25% of the benchmarks set forth in Section 16 (b) and (c), below.
+Portfolio duration may deviate from these ranges at the City's discretion based upon changes in the City's circumstances.